blue-lotus-lab/LibExtentions/README.md

 **Information**:\
 We are build creative utitls/libraries/smartcontracts for developers/users/organizations.
 Our codes maybe using other infrastructures like openzeppelin into some codes.

+**Who are we**:\
+We are a group/team/conterbut decentralized organization of blockchain developers.
+Our products/codes made for helping the community of blockchain users.

 **Disclaimer**:\
 Using our codes without smart security audit on/in/into/at your production codes is/as/with your own risk.